Characters: Game Of Thrones House Targaryen

 - The Mole: Originally, to Varys.
 He later becomes the mask and serves Daenerys loyally.

 - Mr. Exposition: As a seasoned advisor and mentor, one of his roles consists in providing information to Daenerys, who is a newcomer.
+The producers even refer to him as "Jorah the Explorer".

 - Perma Stubble

 - Red Oni, Blue Oni: After Barristan Selmy joins Daenerys, Jorah becomes the Red to his Blue.
+Which is somewhat ironic, considering that Jorah is The Spock/superego and Barristan is The McCoy/ego, meaning that the roles should be reversed.

 - You Can't Go Home Again: He sold some poachers into slavery and fled rather than facing Ned Stark over it.
 Subverted, as informing on Daenerys has earned him a royal pardon.
 Which he's ignored so far to continue serving Daenerys.